ehcloninger/ericcloninger.com/_posts/2026-03-01-vaultwarden-on-proxmox-with-tailscale-https.md

 ### Set Up Mobile Devices

 The VaultWarden service is set up to be a drop-in replacement for the Bitwarden back-end.
-They do this with the blessing of the Bitwarden team.
-There is even a Bitwarden employee working on VaultWarden to ensure the servers are compatible.

 > **NOTE:** I tried to take screenshot of the screens  I'm describing and the app (rightly) prevented me from doing so.
 I didn't want to take a photograph, so you'll just have to make do with the descriptions I provide.